What Is EMDR therapy?

 For example, “Carol”, the mother of two small children, came to see me complaining of ongoing distress after the death of her husband nine months before in a motorcycle accident.
-As the anniversary of her husband’s death approached, Carol found it difficult to sleep, being awakened by intrusive images of Bill lying in the hospital bed, her shock when she learned of his condition, and her decision to stop life support.
+As the anniversary of her husband’s death approached, Carol found it difficult to sleep, being awakened by intrusive images of her husband lying in the hospital bed, her shock when she learned of his condition, and her decision to stop life support.
 The negative belief that that most impacted Carol was her belief that her husband’s death was her fault because she had a premonition that he would be in an accident, and she did nothing to prevent it.
 After only two EMDR sessions, Carol was able to replace her negative belief “I was at fault” with the positive belief “I did the best I could.”
 She reported that she still, of course, experienced memories of her husband’s death, and said she was very pleased that that they were no longer intrusive, and that she could feel sadness without guilt.
 Carol was thus finally able to process her grief and loss in a healthy way.

 I’m afraid that EMDR might re-traumatize me.
 Does this happen?

-Because of my skill and experience working with EMDR, I have not had any instances where the client left my office feeling re-traumatized.
+Because of my training, skill and experience working with EMDR, I have not had any instances where the client left an EMDR session feeling re-traumatized.
 I work with my clients to make sure they feel enough safety and trust with me to process their traumas or other difficult challenges.
 I assess how ready a client is for EMDR very carefully so that they are sufficiently grounded in their bodies for EMDR therapy.
 For some clients, this might take two or three sessions together, whereas for others who have had severe trauma, it may take many more sessions to be sufficiently grounded and feel safe in my office and trust with me.
 I never push a client beyond their capacity, and provide great tools for working with anxiety and trauma along the way.
 For some clients, this might be enough.